cbourke/ComputerScienceI/honors/hacks/hack4.0.md

     implementing your program.
 Test cases are input-output pairs that are known to be correct using means other than your program.

--   Include the name(s) of everyone who worked together on this activity in your source file's header.
+-   Include the name(s) of everyone who collaborated on this activity in your source file's header.

 -   Place your code in a `main()` method in a source file named